Watchful waiting

 Watchful waiting may be suitable for you if your prostate cancer isn’t causing any symptoms or problems, and:

-- your prostate cancer isn’t likely to cause any problems during your lifetime or shorten your life.
+- your prostate cancer isn’t likely to cause any problems during your lifetime, or shorten your life

 Can I have treatment instead of watchful waiting?

 There will be treatment options available to you if you don’t want to go on watchful waiting.
-These will depend on whether your cancer has spread and how quickly it might be growing, as well as any other health problems you have.
+These will depend on whether your cancer has spread and how quickly it might be growing, as well as any other health problems you might have.

 You should have all the information you need before making a decision.